William Boleyn: Origins

 William Boleyn was born at Blickling Hall in Norfolk, the younger of the two sons of Sir Geoffrey Boleyn (1406–1463), a wealthy member of the Worshipful Company of Mercers who purchased the Blickling estate in 1452 and served as Lord Mayor of London in 1457–58.
-William's mother was Anne Hoo (c.1424-1484), the eldest child of Thomas Hoo, Baron Hoo and Hastings of Luton Hoo in Hertfordshire, and his only child by his first wife Elizabeth Wychingham, a daughter of Sir Nicholas Wychingham of Norfolk.
+William's mother was Anne Hoo (c.1424–1484), the eldest child of Thomas Hoo, Baron Hoo and Hastings of Luton Hoo in Hertfordshire, and his only child by his first wife Elizabeth Wychingham, a daughter of Sir Nicholas Wychingham of Norfolk.

 Fraternal inheritance

 William's father died in 1463 when his estates were inherited by William's elder brother Thomas Boleyn, Esquire, of the City of London, of whom William became the heir apparent.
-Thomas died in 1471Will of Thomas Boleyn, 1471-72, in N.H.
-Nicolas (ed.), Testamenta Vetusta, 2 vols (Nichols and Son, London 1826), I, p.
-322 (Google).
-The Register copy of the will (P.C.C., Wattys quire) shows will date 28 April, probate granted on 26 June (not January), 1471. and asked in his will to be buried beside his father in the Church of St Lawrence, Old Jewry in City of London, where their monumental inscriptions were recorded by John Weever in 1631.
+Thomas died in 1471 and asked in his will to be buried beside his father in the Church of St Lawrence, Old Jewry in City of London, where their monumental inscriptions were recorded by John Weever in 1631.
 Thomas appointed his mother as his executor, instructing her to sell his manor of Ingham, Norfolk.
 William eventually succeeded to Blickling, Hever Castle, and other estates formerly held by his brother.